Take a look at our Cape Town accommodation!Watch Video Tour

 Gap Year South Africa surfing projects volunteerism component contributes towards transformation whilst removing potential access barriers such as cost, elitism, race and gender.
 The intended beneficiaries of our community development project are young people who have inherently been afforded very little exceptional opportunity.

 Gap Year South Africa seeks individuals that are passionate and energetic with an enthusiasm for an adventure of a lifetime.
-If you are a post-school or post-university gap year student, a university undergraduate or postgraduate, or a career breaker, our surfing project is ideally suited for you.
-Our surfing project is tailored for both beginner surfers as well as intermediate surfers.
+Our successful volunteers have a strong passion for community development and want to provide further opportunities for under-privileged young people.
+We do not require qualifications or experience in your chosen project.
+If you are a post-school or post-university gap year student, a university undergraduate or postgraduate, or a career breaker, our community development project is ideally suited for you.
 Volunteers must be 17 years of age and above.

 Surfing Project Testimonials